Rabita1767/Fundamentals-of-Full-Stack-Web-Development/javascript.md

 In second phase called code execution phase, variables are assigned with their actual values and each time a function is invoked, a new execution context is created for that function and it again repeats the same steps.

-After completition of the function execution, when the **"return"** keyword is met, the control returns back to where the function was initially invoked.
+After completion of the function execution, when the **"return"** keyword is met, the control returns back to where the function was initially invoked.